 As of 2017, Tom Ford Beauty is owned by Estée Lauder while the major shareholder of Tom Ford International is still Tom Ford, holding 63.75% of the shares.

 Ford has described “the Tom Ford customer” as international, cultured, well-traveled, and possessing disposable income.

 Some of the celebrities that Ford dresses are Beyoncé, Jennifer Lopez, Gwyneth Paltrow, Tom Hanks, Johnny Depp, and Ryan Gosling.

 FUN FACT: Tom Ford has directed two movies up to this date.
-A Single Man in 2009 which was nominated for the top award the Golden Lion at 66th Venice International Film Festival, and Nocturnal Animals 2015.
+A Single Man in 2009 was nominated for the top award the Golden Lion at the 66th Venice International Film Festival, and Nocturnal Animals 2015.

 Tom Ford Ombré Leather Story

 Ombré Leather was created by Sonia Constant in 2018.
 This perfume was previously launched in 2016 with the name Ombré Leather 16, which is now officially discontinued.

 With the re-release came the new bottle, the same high-quality composition inside with a lower price point.
 Ombré Leather now stands as a pillar release in Tom Ford’s Signature Line.